 In order to cut the bottle in the middle of its neck, I had to keep the bottle upside down.
 It’s shown in this post (Slim flower vase) how difficult it is to get access to the bottleneck when the bottle is in upright position.
 That setup had some limitations, however, it was useful for cutting jars.

 It’s not stable, but it worked this time.
-Quite nice line was cut and I moved to the kitchen.
+Quite a nice line was cut, and I moved to the kitchen.
 Boiling and cold water cracked the bottle.